rsdoiel/antenna/archives/2024/journalism_2024.42.md

 date: 2024-10-14, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+16 at 12:46 a.m.</em>
 The crosstown rivals teetered for control like a seesaw.
-Just as one end begins to rise, the other one lowers &#8211; ultimately, the ends seem to switch sides.
+Just as one end begins to rise, the other one lowers – ultimately, the ends seem to switch sides.

 <br>